 Simple and Fresh Caprese Stuffed Avocados are a twist on classic flavors.
 This is a perfect appetizer or side to any meal!

-It tastes delicious, and I’m glad I found another side to serve with our meals.
-It looks a little fancy too but takes hardly any effort which is always a win in my book.
-I’m thinking I may add some chicken next time and making it a meal!
+It tastes delicious, and I’m glad I found another side to serve with our pasta dishes.
+It looks a little fancy too, but takes hardly any effort which is always a win in my book.
+I’m thinking I may add some chicken next time to make it a meal!

 This is the balsamic glaze I like to use for Caprese recipes.
 It’s delicious!